-- Use a mild detergent without perfumes to wash baby’s clothes so as not to irritate baby’s skin.
+Use a mild detergent without perfumes to wash baby’s clothes so as not to irritate baby’s skin.

-- A nursing mother needs to be on a healthy diet while breastfeeding and limit intake of high fat foods.
+Healthy diet.
+A nursing mother needs to be on a healthy diet while breastfeeding and limit intake of high fat foods.

 There are many theories of causes of baby acne.
 Here are some of them:

-- Maternal diet during pregnancy and breastfeeding.
+Maternal diet during pregnancy and breastfeeding.
 A high-fat diet is considered in the pediatric literature a risk factor for neonatal acne.

-- Abrasive cleansers and washcloths can precipitate neonatal acne.
+Abrasive cleansers and washcloths can precipitate neonatal acne.
 Newborn skin is exquisitely sensitive and easily affected by chemicals.

-- Washing infants’ clothes with harsh detergents.
+Washing infants’ clothes with harsh detergents.
 Chemicals and perfumes can affect baby’s skin – again causing acne outbreak.

-- Maternal medications taken while breastfeeding can also worsen baby acne.
+Medications.
+Meds that mom takes while breastfeeding can also worsen baby acne.

 There is usually no need to treat baby acne.

-Gina is a general pediatrician and developmental pediatrician with practices in Manhattan.
+Dr. Gina Lamb-Amato is a general pediatrician and developmental pediatrician with practices in Manhattan.
 She has a masters in child therapy and works with a child psychologist performing office and home consultation for newborns and parents, office and home developmental assessments, school consultations and parent child playgroups where play and art along with baby massage and other techniques are used to help parents bond and support their child’s development.